Deacons for Defense and Justice: Founding of the Deacons for Defense

 Black Americans were harassed and attacked by white KKK vigilantes in the mill town of Jonesboro, Louisiana in 1964 including the torching of five churches, a Masonic Hall and a Baptist center.
 Given these threats, Earnest "Chilly Willy" Thomas and Frederick Douglass Kirkpatrick founded the Deacons for Defense in November 1964 to protect civil rights workers, their families and the Black community against the local KKK.
 Most of the Deacons were veterans with combat experience from the Korean War and World War II.
 Born in Jonesboro on November 20, 1935, Thomas grew up in the segregated state decades after the white-dominated state legislature had disenfranchised most Black people at the turn of the century and imposed Jim Crow laws.
 Drawn into local rivalries between Black and white children for swimming hole rights, Thomas learned that rights and access come not to those who ask but rather those who fight.

 In 1964, during Freedom Summer and a period of extensive voter education and organizing for registration, especially in Mississippi, the Congress of Racial Equality established a Freedom House in Jonesboro.
 It became a target of the Klan who resented white activists staying there.
 Because of repeated attacks on the Freedom House, as well as the church burnings, the Black community decided to organize to defend it.
-Before The Deacons of Defense and Justice officially formed, two groups were operating in Jonesboro to protect Foundational Black Americans.
+Before The Deacons of Defense and Justice officially formed, two groups were operating in Jonesboro to protect activists.
 One group acted as sentries outside the Freedom House, led by Percy Lee Bradford, a stock room worker, and Earnest Thomas.
 Frederick Douglass Kirkpatrick, a high school teacher, organized a second group that volunteered to monitor police arrests of Black Americans while also working to keep the community safe.
 Thomas was one of the first volunteers to guard the house.
 According to historian Lance Hill, "Thomas was eager to work with CORE but he had reservations about the nonviolent terms imposed by the young activists".
 Around this time, CORE began protesting against the segregation of a public swimming pool as well as the Jonesboro Public Library.
 The Ku Klux Klan and local police organized a caravan to intimidate the protesters and the African American community in Jonesboro.
 Thomas and Kirkpatrick organized a twenty men group to protect the citizens of Jonesboro, starting the Deacons.